carl-utter/rest-api/README.md

 ## Overview

-This is a boilerplate application for building Promised-based REST APIs in Node.js using ES6 w/Express, Mongoose, and Swagger with Code Coverage and JWT Authentication.
+This is a boilerplate application for building promised-based REST APIs in Node.js using ES6 w/Express, Swagger, Mongoose, and MongoDB.
+Includes Linting, Testing, Code Coverage, and JWT Authentication.
 Following best practices help Developers to remain productive.
 This application leverages the [Airbnb's Javascript style guide](https://github.com/airbnb/javascript).

 ### Features and Tooling: